-Veterinarians and laboratories are obliged to report terrestrial animal diseases under (NO) Regulation 19 December 2014 No 1841 concerning warning and notification of diseases in animals.
-The regulation require veterinarians and laboratories to immediately notify the NFSA if A and B diseases are suspected.
-Reporting procedures between the two administrative levels of the NFSA are described in contingency plans/instructions for A and B diseases for terrestrial animals and List 1 and 2 diseases for aquatic animals.
-If an A or B disease is suspected, the region must notify the head office and internally within the region.
+Veterinarians and laboratories are obliged to report terrestrial animal diseases under (NO) Regulation 6 April 2022 No. 631 on Animal Health (the Animal Health Regulation).
+The regulation requires veterinarians and laboratories to immediately notify the NFSA if list 1 and list 2 diseases are suspected.
+Reporting procedures between the two administrative levels of the NFSA are described in contingency plans/instructions for list 1 and list 2 diseases for terrestrial animals.
+If an list 1 or an list 2 disease is suspected, the region must notify the head office and internally within the region.
 The region is required to notify local and regional organisations.
 The regions are responsible for updating the national animal disease database.
 The head office shall notify central organisations and inform the public.
-The head office must also consider whether to report to the World Organisation for Animal Health (OIE), ESA and the European Commission, but this is not required if it is only a preliminary finding.
+The head office must also consider whether to report to the World Organisation for Animal Health (WOAH), ESA and the European Commission, but this is not required if it is only a preliminary finding.

-If an A or B disease is confirmed, the region shall notify the head office, internally within the region, and local and regional organisations.
+If a list 1 or list 2 disease is confirmed, the region shall notify the head office, internally within the region, and local and regional organisations.
 The region is responsible for updating the national animal disease database.
-The head office shall notify the OIE, ESA and European Commission within 24 hours of the outbreak being confirmed.
+The head office shall notify the WOAH, ESA and European Commission within 24 hours of the outbreak being confirmed.